Procurement Services (7000) Procedures

 ♦ Travel related expenses (See Section Number 4215, "Travel")

 The following are allowable, excludable items/categories that do NOT need to be procured through the eVA Procurement System.
 Items listed in BOLD DO NOT QUALIFY for the exclusion.
 Every attempt was made to list these items with clarity and relevance to typical JMU purchasing of goods.
-Should you need further explanation of these items/categories, you may contact Procurement Services at 568-3145.
+Should you need further explanation of these items/categories or assistance in determining whether an exclusion is appropriate for your purchase, you may contact Procurement Services at 568-3145.

 JMU was also approved by DPS August 9, 2004 for the following eVA exclusions through June 30, 2005, or until revoked by DPS, whichever is later: